 The Mitchell DBA program includes concentrations in management and marketing and provides all of the tools and skillsets necessary for graduates to pursue careers in academia, consulting or industry.
 Coursework will cover such disciplines and topics as entrepreneurship, strategic marketing, statistics, organizational behavior, strategic management, and consumer behavior.
 Mitchell DBA faculty are widely published in these areas and will work closely with the DBA students to bring their own research interests to publication.

 Doctoral students are admitted each spring with classes beginning in May.
 The program is designed to allow all requirements to be completed in 36 months.

 Courses will meet Friday, Saturday and half-day Sunday sessions held 11 times per year during the first two years of the program and 6 to 8 times per year during Year 3 of the program.
 Each session will include pre-session preparation activities and will be followed by post-session assignments which may be submitted electronically.

-First & Second Year (Fall, Spring and Summer Term)
+First & Second Year (Summer, Fall, and Spring Terms)